mdsol-share/crichton/doc/data_descriptors.md

       * `href` - Include a referenced values entry
       * `list` - Contains an array of values
       * `hash` - Contains a hash of key-value pairs
-      * `external_list` - Retrieve a list form an external source
-      * `external_hash` - Retrieve a hash from an external source Only one of `list`, `hash`, `external_list`or `external_hash` may be present, this applies also for included href entries.
+      * `external` - Retrieves values from an external source Only one of `list`, `hash` or `external` may be present, this applies also for included href entries.
-     In case of the `external_list` or `external_hash`, the link needs to contain a fragment to indicate what element the list or hash is in and the attributes
+     In case of the `external`, the `source` element may contain a link to external resource or method to call on a target object.
+If `source` is a link to external resource, `prompt` and `target` elements must be present.
-     * `value_attribute_name` - specifies the name of the attribute inside the element that the value will be taken from
+     * `target` - specifies the name of the attribute inside the element that the value will be taken from
-     * `text_attribute_name` - (only for hashes) specifies the attribute the text of the item will be taken from are used to specify the fields that are to be used to assemble the list or hash.
+     * `prompt` - specifies the attribute the text of the item will be taken from are used to specify the fields that are to be used to assemble the list or hash.
-     In case of the list, the value and text are identical so the `text_attribute_name` is not needed.
+     In case of the list, the target and prompt are identical.

 ### Template Properties
 The following properties are only used with semantic descriptors representing templates (media-type form,